zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

     $ kubectl apply -f common/crds/k8s.nginx.org_policies.yaml
     ```

-If you would like to use the TCP and UDP load balancing features of the Ingress Controller, create the following additional resources:
+2. If you would like to use the TCP and UDP load balancing features of the Ingress Controller, create the following additional resources:

-1. Create a custom resource definition for [GlobalConfiguration](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) resource:
+Create a custom resource definition for [GlobalConfiguration](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) resource:
-    ```

     $ kubectl apply -f common/crds/k8s.nginx.org_globalconfigurations.yaml
-    ```

-### Resources for NGINX App Protect

-If you would like to use the App Protect WAF module, create the following additional resources:
+3. If you would like to use the App Protect WAF module, create the following additional resources:

-1. Create a custom resource definition for `APPolicy`, `APLogConf` and `APUserSig`:
+Create a custom resource definition for `APPolicy`, `APLogConf` and `APUserSig`:

    ```
    $ kubectl apply -f common/crds/appprotect.f5.com_aplogconfs.yaml